 When a token is saved, the credit card will be listed as a masked number on the Credit Card Manage Window.

 If you require the card to be present for all transactions, you may prefer to not store tokens.

 To set the default storage option, see Account Module Preferences, Automatically store credit card tokens.
 You can also choose to save/not save a token when processing a single transaction (Save Token checkbox).

-Warning: In Account Module Preferences always uncheck Allow storing credit card numbers (this is a security risk).
+Warning: In version 17.3 and prior, the Account Module Preferences had a preference to Allow storing credit card numbers (this is a security risk).
+We recommend unchecking this preference.
 When enabled, this preference will store credit cards in Open Dental without tokens.
 Card numbers will not be masked and are not encrypted in the database.
 This is a security risk, violates credit card security guidelines, and is not recommended.